-One of the best pieces of business advice I was given a few years ago was about firing clients and defining an ideal client.
+One of the best pieces of business advice I got a few years ago was about defining an ideal client.

 When people are new to an industry, they often want any clients.
 We all have to live, and put food on the table, after all.